 Mr. Tremblay previously served as the Liturgical Life Director, Admissions Director, and Athletic Director at MRA.
 He continues to teach theology to high school students.
 His tenure as Headmaster began in November of 2014.
 He also serves as a Teacher Advisor at the Sophia Institute for Teachers.
 His contribution (The Beatitudes and Moral Choices) was recently published by the Sophia Institute Press in a collection of 13 lesson plans based on the title "The Beatitudes: Living the Life of Christ."

 Mr. Tremblay is a parishioner of Saint Patrick’s in Newport, where he previously coordinated the Youth Ministry program.
-He also catechized candidates preparing for the sacrament of Confirmation for 5 years.
+He also catechized candidates preparing for the sacrament of Confirmation for five years.
 Other involvement with the youth included serving as Camp Minister at Camp Fatima during the summer of 2010.
 He is an active member of the Knights of Columbus.
-Mr. Tremblay resides in Goshen, NH with his wife and three children.
+Mr. Tremblay resides in Goshen, NH with his wife and four children.